-✓ The school promotes a positive environment with excellent staff role models. room in the adjoining nursery. ✓ Guidance and advice from other agencies e.g. Occupational Therapist, Physiotherapist, hearing and visual support is incorporated into the classroom and other activities where appropriate. ✓ 1:1 Nurture / Pastoral support is available for those children who need available for those children who need it, including from trained Thrive practitioners.
+- ✓ Some staff are trained in 'Team Teach' - ✓ Two members of staff are trained to use 'Draw and Talk'. - ✓ Pupils have access to a multi-sensory room in the adjoining nursery. - ✓ Guidance and advice from other agencies e.g. Occupational Therapist, Physiotherapist, hearing and visual support is incorporated into the classroom and other activities where appropriate.